-We are conducting our pivotal clinical trial to gain approval to commercialize PerClot for surgical indications in the U.S. Enrollment was completed in January 2019, and we anticipate PMA submission to the FDA in the second half of 2020.
+We are conducting our pivotal clinical trial to gain approval to commercialize PerClot for surgical indications in the U.S. Enrollment was completed in January 2019, and we anticipate being in a position to submit the PMA to the FDA in the fourth quarter of 2020.